-It could be the drunk groomsman at the wedding or the rambling colleague at the retirement party.
-Perhaps, it's the friend who brings up politics or religion when they've been explicitly asked not to.
+It could be the drunk groomsman at a wedding or the rambling colleague at the retirement party or, perhaps, it's the friend who brings up politics or religion when they've been explicitly asked not to.

 For stand-up comedian Atsuko Okatsuka, it was her father-in-law at her wedding.
 "And then he suddenly goes, I see there's a big Asian contingency here."
 The moment he brought up race, everyone went quiet.

 "It's like a kid when they're playing I Spy, you know?" she says.
 "That's what he did.
 'I spy Asians'."

 "Then he tried to save himself.
 He went, 'and I love the Asians!'"

 It's a memorable toast – but maybe not in the way Okatsuka had hoped.